developer8HARSHAL/developer8HARSHAL/README.md

 Drop-in observability layer for Express APIs — designed to be imported and forgotten, not configured.

-- Lightweight middleware that captures **latency, throughput, and error rates** per endpoint automatically
+- Captures **latency, throughput, and error rates** per endpoint via lightweight Express middleware
-- Structured log pipeline into MongoDB; built aggregation queries for time-series performance data
+- Structured log pipeline into MongoDB with aggregation queries for time-series performance data
-- Real-time analytics dashboard built in Next.js — tested against **10K+ requests/hour across 100+ endpoints**
+- Real-time analytics dashboard in Next.js — tested at **10K+ requests/hour across 100+ endpoints**
-- Designed as a proper SDK: versioned, documented, and published to NPM for external consumption
+- Versioned, documented, and published to NPM for external consumption

 ---